clerk/javascript/.changeset/hip-spiders-behave.md

 "@clerk/tanstack-start": minor
 ---

-Add out-of-the-box support for the TanStack Router.
+Add support for path based routing and TanStack Router only apps